 This presentation may contain projections, forecasts, estimates and other forward-looking statements including those concerning the Company's plans, objectives, goals, strategies, future events, future revenues or performance, investments, financing needs, plans or intentions relating to competitive strengths and weaknesses, business strategy and the trends the Company anticipates as regards the political and legal environment in which it operates, as well as the local government political and legal environment and any other information that does not constitute historical information.
 By their nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and there is the possibility that the predictions, forecasts, projections and other forward-looking statements will not be achieved.
-Forward-looking statements are subject to significant business, economic and competitive uncertainties and contingencies, many of which are or may be beyond the control of the Company.
+Forward-looking statements are subject to significant business, economic and competitive uncertainties, many of which are or may be beyond the control of the Company.
 The Company does not make any representation, warranty or prediction that the results anticipated by such forward-looking statements will be achieved, and such forward-looking statements represent, in each case, only one of many possible scenarios and should not be viewed as the most likely or standard scenario.
-Such forward-looking statements are only relevant on the date on which they are made.
-Any opinions expressed in this document are subject to change without notice and the Company does not undertake any obligation to update or revise any forward looking statement, whether as a result of new information, future events or otherwise.
+Such forward-looking statements are subject to change without notice and the Company does not undertake any obligation to update or revise any forward looking statement, whether as a result of new information, future events or otherwise.

-This presentation shall not be reproduced, distributed or transmitted to any third party nor published in whole or in part by any means, without the prior written consent of the Company,
+This presentation shall not be reproduced, distributed or transmitted to any third party nor published in whole or in part by any means, without the prior written consent of the Company.